mattiachiarle/RoadBuddies/README.md

 - in the OAUTH process, the user has to select a Google Account that has been inserted in a list of test users in our development dashboard.
 We have already inserted kaytwo@gmail.com and ckanich@uic.edu into the list.
 If you want to try the functionality with another email, please contact us and we will proceed with inserting it in the list.
 - For everything to work out smoothly, all the participants of the trip have to be identified by some usernames that coincide with a valid Google Account.
 For example, a user identified by a username such as "test@uic.edu" or "johndoe.hotmail.com" won't be able to see the events the other group components have created.
 Any valid "@google.com" or "@uic.edu" email will make everything work smoothly.

+## **How to use Spotify functionality**
+Since our application has not been verified by Spotify yet, the functionality can only be used while respecting some constraints:
+- in the OAUTH process, the user has to select a Spotify Account that has been inserted in a list of test users in our development dashboard.
+We have already inserted kaytwo@gmail.com into the list.
+If you want to try the functionality with another email, please contact us and we will proceed with inserting it in the list.
+- Each trip is associated with one playlist.
+If it doesn't exist yet, any user can create it.
+Then, all the users will have access to the playlist thanks to the proper button.
+Unfortunately, Spotify APIs don't allow to add people to collaborative playlists (it can be done only by the user manually).

 ## **Architecture**

 ### **[Excalidraw Schema](https://excalidraw.com/#room=f10af5de26ece127e176,UnIVdGmzzvY2r0Riw1S62Q)**